slin96/master-thesis/related-work/README.md

 ## Categories
 - Here all the related work that is potential relevant is listed and categorized.
-- A Paper of reference can occur in more than one category
+- A Paper or reference can occur in more than one category
-- If the reference is no link but plane text they haven't been reviewed and can be seen as a TODO
+- If the reference is no link but plane text it hasn't been reviewed and can be seen as a TODO or as source that wasn't of interest so far but might help to get more information in the category it is listed in.

 ### Terms and Definitions
 #### Machine/Deep Learning